Vermont Center for Children, Youth and Families

 There is limited space for ongoing cognitive-behavioral psychotherapy.
 Due to a critical shortage of child psychiatrists both nationally and locally, there may be a wait of several months before patients can be seen.

-The primary patient benefits of Telemedicine child psychiatrist visits are flexibility, convenience, and confidentiality.
+The primary patient benefits of eHealth child psychiatrist visits are flexibility, convenience, and confidentiality.

-VCCYF Burlington is the base of the Telemedicine program and is connected to four primary care centers across the state of Vermont: St Johnsbury, Richford, Rutland and Plainfield (see box to right).
+VCCYF Burlington is the base of the eHealth program and is connected to four primary care centers across the state of Vermont: St Johnsbury, Richford, Rutland and Plainfield.

 Contact your primary care clinician affiliated with one of the following locations:

 - Northern Counties Health Care, St Johnsbury

 - Community Health Centers of the Rutland Region, Rutland

 Current Fellows within this program can be found here.

 At the University of Vermont Children’s Hospital our expert physicians use a child-friendly approach centered on the needs of the family.